 The Code of Student Conduct is the University's policy regarding non-academic misconduct and discipline of students.
-The primary purpose for the imposition of nonacademic discipline in the University campus setting is to preserve and protect a quality educational environment.
-The Code of Student Conduct is published in the Student Handbook and is also available on the worldwide web at campuslife.louisville.edu/policies/studentco nduct.html/ and through the Student Life Office, Student Activities Center, Room W302.
-If you have any questions or would like information pertaining to reporting an alleged incident of non-academic misconduct, please contact the Associate Director of Student Life at 852-5787.
+The primary purpose for the imposition of non-academic discipline in the University campus setting is to preserve and protect a quality educational environment.
+The Code of Student Conduct is published on the worldwide web http://louisville.edu/dos/students/code-of-student-conduct.html and through the Dean of Students Office, Student Activities Center, Room W301.
+If you have any questions or would like information pertaining to reporting an alleged incident of non-academic misconduct, please contact the Dean of Students Office at 852-5787.